Immerse yourself in the world of Swiss chocolate with a tour in the multi-media museum Maison Cailler. It can well be reached by train.

 What to expect when visiting Maison Cailler

-You can enjoy beverages, light snacks and desserts in the café, and spoil yourself with Cailler products in the shop.
+- You can enjoy drinks, snacks and desserts in the café, and spoil yourself with Cailler products from the shop.
 Exquisite chocolate products can be bought at the confectionery.

 The museum is wheelchair friendly.
 You can store your luggage in lockers, and there’s a children’s playground.